Key says MP never asked to cross floor on oath bill

 Mr Key was asked if he would have let Mr Henare vote against party position if the MP wanted to.

 The Prime Minister said he did not know, but that he could not have stopped him and it would have been a decision for Mr Henare to make.

 Mr Key said National was against the law change, as there could have been implications because of different interpretations of the Treaty of Waitangi.

-Next story in Political: Moore believes trade deals should progress
+Next story in Politics: Moore believes trade deals should progress

 Copyright © 2012, Radio New Zealand